ccallawa/alyvix_doc/alyvix_designer/designer_element_tree.rst

 The *element tree* is composed of three kinds of elements:

-- A :ref:`Root node <glossary_root>`, which holds a screen capture to serve as a basis for visually recognizing parts of the screen.
+- A :ref:`Root element <glossary_root>`, which holds a screen capture to serve as a basis for visually recognizing parts of the screen.
 - :ref:`Groups <glossary_group>`, which indicate the principal element that needs to be recognized.
   A maximum of three groups can be created per `testcase <glossary_testcase>`.